TrainWeb.org Facebook Page

 Map: Ba 42 K 5 Topographic Maps

-At Kloman and Wenburn Streets Light RailLink swerves and bridges over the CSX South Baltimore Industrial Track.
+Light rail swerves at Kloman and Wenburn Streets to bridge over the CSX South Baltimore Industrial Track.
 A century earlier, ASL and B&O had joined in this vicinity so as to share the next 1/3rd mile of track and span Gwynns Falls.
 Apparently rather than build ASL a separate bridge, B&O tolerated ASL's overhead wires for the upcoming 1/3rd mile stretch.
 No photographs from the 1908 to 1921 period survive to confirm or deny that speculation.

 The huge Westport Generating Station had been located on the right.
-When it opened it was the world's largest power plant constructed of reinforced concrete.
+It was the world's largest power plant constructed of reinforced concrete when it opened.

 Links: aerial by Baltimore Sun, generating station interior